DashBlocks/PenguinMod-Paint/README.md

-# PenguinMod/PenguinMod-Paint
+# DashBlocks/PenguinMod-Paint

-Modified version of scratch-paint from TurboWarp for use in PenguinMod.
+@PenguinMod-Paint modified for use in [Dash](https://dashblocks.github.io/) (@DashBlocks/PenguinMod-Paint)
-Uses @turbowarp/paper as it includes some nice fixes.

 ## License

-TurboWarp/scratch-paint is licensed under the GNU General Public License version 3.0.
+@TurboWarp/scratch-paint is licensed under the GNU General Public License version 3.0.
 See LICENSE for more information.

 The original scratch-paint that this is based on uses the following license: